gazellem/StudentStash/README.md

 # StudentStash
+### Actors
 StudentStash is Bilkent University's social marketplace, designed to facilitate various transactions among Bilkent students and staff.
+### Motivation
-The idea behind this initiative was born out of the absence of a unified and dependable social platform for students to communicate their requirements for flatmates/roommates, rentals, or the purchase of second-hand items.
+The motivation behind the creation of StudentStash at Bilkent University borns from the  absence of a unified and reliable social platform catering specifically to the needs of students and staff such as finding flatmates/roommates, borrowing or purchasing second-hand items.
+### Goals
 Currently available platforms do not adequately empower students to efficiently search for their needs or discover previous announcements that may align with their requirements.
-It also promotes user socialization by offering forums, chats, sections to find companions for certain activities, etc. StudentStash aims to address this issue by serving as a platform for Bilkenters to buy, sell, lend, donate items, search for lost belongings, or find housing/roommates.
+It also promotes user socialization by offering, chats, sections to find companions for certain activities, etc. StudentStash aims to address this issue by serving as a platform for Bilkenters to buy, sell, lend, donate items, search for lost belongings, or find housing/roommates.
 The ultimate goal in developing this platform is to make campus life more convenient and sustainable for all Bilkenters.

-General:
-- Users will create an account and later they will be able to sign up with name, email, profile picture and password.
-- Users can start chats with the other users via listings and all the chats can be accessed at their profile.
-- Users can filter any listing.
+## Features
+**Create/Edit/Delete Listings:**
+Users can create listings for Secondhand Sales, finding Rommates/Housemates, finding Activity Buddy, Borrowing, Donations and Lost&Found.
+These listings can include detailed descriptions and photos.
+All created listings are conveniently accessible within the user's profile page, where they can be edited or deleted at the user's discretion.

+**Save/Unsave Listings:**
-- Users can save any listing and it can later be accessed at their profile under a “Favorites” section.
+Users can save any listing and it can later be accessed at their profile under a “Saved Listings” section.
+This feature enables users to easily track and revisit listings of interest.
-- Users can rate the sellers under different categories and the overall rating can be seen at users’ profile.
-- Every user will have a profile with their information displayed along with all of their current listings.
-- Users will be able to search specific items using the search bar.

-Features:

-  * Second Hand Sales Section:
-	- Users can create listings for second hand goods such as books, furniture, etc. with photos and descriptions.
-The price of each item will also be available and users 			will be able to barter and negotiate on it.

- * Lost and Found Section:
-		- Users can create listings for both lost and found items.
-	* Borrowing Section:
-		- Users can lend and borrow items.
-	* Donations Section:
-		- Users can donate their items.
-	 * Find Roommate & Housing Section
-		- Connect with potential roommates or housemates effortlessly.
-The web app will enable users to find compatible individuals to share your living space.
-		- Thinking of switching dorm rooms?
-Users can post room exchange offers here and find someone interested in swapping with them.
-		- Users can make a notice if moving out of their residence to give a chance to someone who might be interested.
-	* Finding Companions for Activities Section:
-		- Users can leave notices for finding other people for both on/off-campus activities.
-	* Forum:
-		- There will be a forum section with subcategories for users to talk about different topics related to school.
+**Filter/Search Listing:**
+Users can filter the listings based on their types directly from the dashboard.
+Additionally, users can employ a search function to quickly locate listings by their titles, ensuring a more efficient exploration.

+**Start/Delete Chats:**
+Users are able to initiate chats with other users through the platform, using the listings as a starting point.
+All these conversations are conveniently stored in the user's inbox for easy access.
+Furthermore, users have the option to delete chats, providing them with control over their communication history.

+**Block/Unblock User:**
+Users have the ability to block and unblock individuals as needed, ensuring a secure communication environment.